Jean28518/linux-guides/freeipa-alma-linux-9/readme.md

 - Enable login fallback
 - Enable Authentication
 - User-DN: `uid=rocketchatsysuser,cn=users,cn=accounts,dc=int,dc=de`
+  - (if you are unsure with the dc, pick the one of <https://ipa.int.de/ipa/ui/#/e/topologysuffix/search>)
 - Password: password of the rocketchatsysuser.
 - Encryption: StartTLS
 - Disable reject unauthorized